JvanKatwijk/qt-dab/README.md

 EPG-Handling
 ----------------------------------------------------------------------

-In Qt-DAB-3.7 a first step is made to implement support for EPG (Electronic Program Guide).
+In Qt-DAB a first step is made to implement support for EPG (Electronic Program Guide).

 In the current implementation, an EPG Handler is automatically started whenever within an ensemble a service is recognized as carrier of EPG data.
-The handler will collect information about the program guides for the various services, and when collected, allow the user to view it.
+The handler will collect information about the program guides for the various services, and when collected, allow the user to view it (it will take some time to have the relevant data collected).

 Whenever the software has collected time table information of a given service, the technical Data widget will show, when selecting